zzzarius/n8n-nodes-cheerio-parser/README.md

 1. Add the "Cheerio Parser" node to your workflow
 2. Input the HTML content you want to parse
+3. Add one or more selectors with:
+   - **Name**: A unique identifier for this selector result
-3. Specify a CSS selector (e.g., "div.content", "p.title", "#main")
+   - **CSS Selector**: The CSS selector to find elements (e.g., "div.content", "p.title", "#main")
-4. Choose your desired output type (single or array)
+   - **Attribute** (optional): Extract a specific attribute instead of text content
+   - **Return Single Item**: Choose whether to return the first match or all matches
+4. Optionally specify elements to remove before parsing (e.g., "script, style, nav, footer")
 5. Connect the node to your workflow

 ## Example